 - Contemplation usually triggered by something they might consider and even start to get ready.
 This is where they may dig in and find out information about what a potential change would entail and judge whether they are capable of such a change.

 - Preparation where they declare to themselves that they are ready for the change.
-Here’s where they set a date, decide on what steps they may need for the change and look into tools that can help them.
+Here’s where they set a date, decide on what steps they may need for the change, and look into tools that can help them.

 - Action which is the early stages of the change.
 Most people need to see some early results as motivation to keep going.
 People are continuously quitting smoking or going on diets–whether that’s every year or even monthly.

 - Maintenance where they try to keep going with the change.
 One of the biggest issues in the healthcare world is compliance.
 People relapse back to their old ways, starting to smoke again or re-gain the lost weight.
-They say it takes 21 days to form a habit, but with the degree of change it could take even a year.
+They say it takes 21 days to form a habit, but with the degree of change, it could take even a year.
 And relapses have been known to happen years later.

-As they move to the preparation stage, they’ll look for information that can help their journey and re-enforce their capability for achieving success.
+As they move to the preparation stage, they’ll look for information that can help their journey and reinforce their capability for achieving success.
 You want to Own Search.
 In the modern world, consumers turn to the internet before they turn to healthcare professionals.
 By helping the consumer early, you may be able to hold onto them throughout the change journey.
 The problem is that every brand knows this and will drive the costs of search and everyone is doing great websites that are providing information, advice and tips as they ready themselves.
 You may wish to use the entry point as the time to introduce the idea of a coach or self-help group.
 As consumers feel reluctant to take action, they worry they may fail.
 The coach or group can help add confidence they are not in this alone.
-Professional, peer, counsellor or on-line support.
+Professional, peer, counselor or on-line support.
 With the internet, a virtual coach can be highly effective with daily motivational tips to keep going.

 Just before the Action stage, it’s important to help them set realistic goals.
 Baby steps might be necessary early on, so the consumer can experience a degree of success and feel motivated to keep going.
 Early failure could send them into the relapse before the change kicks in.
 They say it’s 21 days to change a habit, but it’s usually a lot longer with all the temptations around.